 The first year of the J.D. program provides the foundation for the J.D. education.
 Students begin with an introduction to the study and analysis of law, followed by a strong first-year curriculum, including Civil Procedure, Constitutional Law, Contracts, Criminal Law, Property, Torts and Lawyering Skills.

 In order to receive the J.D. degree, students must complete a total of 87 semester units of coursework, including a course on Professional Responsibility and a substantial analytic writing requirement.
+Starting with the entering class of fall 2016, students must also complete six units of experiential coursework.

 Students must maintain minimum course load requirements each semester, and the maximum amount of elapsed time permitted between enrollment in the law school and graduation is five years.